Pumpkins are for eating not carving

 Between all the holidays (thanksgiving and Christmas) and change to colder weather, I find fall to be the perfect time to use up some of my spices that may have been neglected throughout the year.
 Unless you’re using recipes with lots of nutmeg or clove, people struggle to use up these spices.
 And it ends up hiding in the back of some pantry like my Chef cousin (it’s 2024, Harjit love yourself for who you are).

 Ginger and turmeric (and other spices listed below) may support a healthier mind, likely through reducing inflammation.
 And as they say, never forget your roots.
-Well with ginger root (and turmeric, by the way) you likely won’t as they promote a healthy brain.
-While both these spices resemble roots in their unprocessed form, they are not root.
-They are rhizomes: a unique botanical classification for a stem that grows underground and produces roots and shoots.
+With ginger root (and turmeric, by the way) you likely won’t!
+Both spices promote a healthy brain.

 Ginger may also reduce bloating.
 This is helpful, as foods (like pumpkins) high in fiber may cause bloating in some people, especially those new to a plant-based diet[8].

 Ginger, along with allspice, nutmeg and cinnamon, add a warm aromatic flavor to the pumpkin dish, and also compliment the natural sweetness of cooked pumpkin.
 Which given the fiber-packed nutrition profile of pumpkins, is certainly a healthier source of sweetness than the sickly-sweet candy kids get when trick-or-treating.
+I mean, don’t get me started on the half-truth that is candy corn (it’s candy, not corn)!

 Cinnamon

 Known for its beautiful reddish/brown color and natural sweetness (while potentially lowering blood sugar).
 Cinnamon (along with the previous spices mentioned) are a natural anti-inflammatory.
 What makes it unique are its natural antibacterial properties.
-Through the reduction of bacteria, it may reduce acne, lower blood sugar and promote dental hygiene.*
+Through the reduction of bacteria, it may reduce acne, lower blood sugar and promote dental hygiene[4]

 Cumin

-Similar to cinnamon, cumin may have antibacterial properties, potentially limiting the growth of E. coli* (a common cause of food poisoning)
+Similar to cinnamon, cumin may have antibacterial properties, potentially limiting the growth of E. coli (a common cause of food poisoning)[2].

 Rosemary